buzinguyen/buzinguyen.github.io/about.md

 Hi there!

-My name is Duy (Buzi) Nguyen, a 2nd year PhD student at Princeton University working with Professor Jaime Fisac.
+My name is Duy Phuong (Buzi) Nguyen, a 2nd year PhD student at Princeton University working with Professor Jaime Fisac.